-H-POWER received a conditional variance from DOH to accept used auto tires collected by the City, including refuse collection, convenience centers, illegal dumping, and the City's automotive services, Department of Parks and Recreation, and Department of Facilities Maintenance.
+H-POWER received a conditional variance from DOH to accept used auto tires collected by the City, including refuse collection, convenience centers and illegal dumping.
 The variance allows H-POWER to process up to 400 tires per day or 65,000 tires per year.
-The variance is now part of H-POWER's current solid waste management permit and is in effect until February 28, 2021, which coincides with the expiration/renewal of the facility's solid waste management permit.
+The variance is now part of H-POWER's current solid waste management permit and is in effect until February 28, 2021, which